empriselab/feeding-deployment/README.md

              - `conda activate controller`
              - `cd feeding-deployment/src/feeding_deployment/robot_controller`
              - `python arm_server.py`
+2. Run bulldog on the NUC:
+   - ssh to the NUC: `sshnuc` with lab password
+   - run bulldog with alias `run_bulldog`
 2. Run a roscore on the compute system: `roscore`
+3. Launch all the sensors on the compute system using `launch_sensors`
 3. Launch the roslaunch on compute system for visualization / publish tfs:
    - Alias `launch_robot` on compute system
    - Otherwise,run the following commands from the root of your ROS workspace: